jump-dev/PolyJuMP.jl/README.md

 ## Use with JuMP

-To use QCQP solver with JuMP, use a nonconvex QCQP solver, e.g., `Gurobi.Optimizer` and `PolyJuMP.QCQP.Optimizer`:
+To use QCQP solver with JuMP, use a nonconvex QCQP solver, for example `Gurobi.Optimizer`, and `PolyJuMP.QCQP.Optimizer`:

 ```julia
 using JuMP, PolyJuMP, Gurobi
 model = Model(() -> PolyJuMP.QCQP.Optimizer(Gurobi.Optimizer))
 ```

-To use KKT solver with JuMP, use solver of algebraic systems of equations implementing the [SemialgebraicSets interface](https://github.com/JuliaAlgebra/SemialgebraicSets.jl), e.g., `HomotopyContinuation.SemialgebraicSetsHCSolver` and `PolyJuMP.KKT.Optimizer`:
+To use KKT solver with JuMP, use solver of algebraic systems of equations implementing the [SemialgebraicSets interface](https://github.com/JuliaAlgebra/SemialgebraicSets.jl), for example `HomotopyContinuation.SemialgebraicSetsHCSolver`, and `PolyJuMP.KKT.Optimizer`:

 ```julia
 using JuMP, PolyJuMP, HomotopyContinuation